Hsintinglo/Stroop/README.md

 # Stroop task
-# Using the psychopy builder to make this versoin.
+# Using the psychopy builder to make this version.